hniksic/sendable/README.md

 through `clone()` and `drop()`, it checks that the `SendRc` is still in the thread it was created in.

-When a hierarchy containing `SendRc`s needs to be moved to a different thread, each pointer is explicitly marked for sending using the API provided for that purpose.
+When `SendRc`s needs to be moved to a different thread, each pointer is explicitly marked for sending using the API provided for that purpose.
 Once thus marked, access to underlying data from that pointer is prohibited, even in the original thread.
 When all pointers to an allocation disabled, they can be sent across the thread boundary, and explicitly re-enabled in the new thread.
 In a simple case of two `SendRc`s, the process looks like this:

 ```rust
 // create two SendRcs pointing to the same allocation